-Cai is Associate Head of School (International) and a Senior Lecturer in International Relations.
+Cai is an Associate Professor in International Relations.
 She joined Deakin in February 2012 from the University of Birmingham, UK, where she was a Lecturer in the Centre for Russian and East European Studies and taught International Relations and Russian language.

 - Securitization studies and Critical Security Studies